 The Best Practices should not be viewed as a complete or primary source of information for developing or implementing the safety program for the competition venue hosting an NCAA championship.
 Rather, facility managers and local public safety personnel should consider the current national threat level, nature of specific threats and the full range of resources available when responding to changes in the threat condition levels.

-Please submit your final safety and security plan, which would be inclusive of the NCAA Championships Safety and Security Team Contact Information form.
-Items must be submitted once the opportunity to host has been awarded.
+Each host must submit a final safety and security plan, including the NCAA Championships Safety and Security Team Contact Information form.